hivtools/hint/README.md

 HINT Versions are recorded [here](NEWS.md).
 The latest version should match the value of currentHintVersion in `src/app/static/src/app/hintVersion.ts`

+If you make any change to the application which affects its functionality (i.e. anything other than a refactor, or documentation or CI change, you should update the version by adding an entry to NEWS.md and setting currentHintVersion).

+Versions should follow the [semantic versioning](https://semver.org/) format, so you should update the:
+- MAJOR version when you make incompatible changes (e.g. a change to serialised version state format),
+- MINOR version when you add functionality in a backwards compatible manner, and
+- PATCH version when you make backwards compatible bug fixes.

 ### Distribution
 A docker image containing the app is created as part of the BuildKite build.
 To create such an image locally, run `./buildkite/make-build-env.sh` followed by `./buildkite/build.sh`.
 A CLI image is also created as part of